cspray/annotated-container/docs/tutorials/10-annotated-container-observers.md

 final class MyContainerObserver implements Observer {

     public function beforeCompilation() : void {

-    }
+        // do something before the source code is analyzed and the ContainerDefinition is compiled }

     public function afterCompilation(ContainerDefinition $containerDefinition) : void {

-    }
+        // do something after the source is analyzed and the ContainerDefinition is compiled }

     public function beforeContainerCreation(ContainerDefinition $containerDefinition) : void {
+        // do something after the ContainerDefinition is compiled, and the ConatinerFactory has been created with all
+        // configured ParameterStores
     }

     public function afterContainerCreation(ContainerDefinition $containerDefinition, AnnotatedContainer $container) : void {

-    }
+        // do something after the AnnotatedContainer has been created based off of the given ContainerDefinition }

 }